Thursday, January 11, 2024

 Wiley had moved from Mississippi to Texas by December 1873.
 He is shown in Cherokee County, Texas, in 1880; he purchased property in Angelina County, Texas in 1883; and he died in Cherokee County, Texas, in 1889.
 Wells, in Cherokee County, is over 50 miles from San Augustine.
 Angelina County is about 45 miles from San Augustine, if you don't go through Cherokee County.
 The 1860 map illustrates where these ancestors were in 1860.

 So, these people all moved from the same County in Mississippi and ended up living fairly near each other in a relatively small portion of Texas.
-In fact, one of Joseph May's daughters (who was married twice, and gave birth to a daughter near the time of George's birth, in 1856, and a son in 1860) was living in San Augustine at the time of the 1860 census . . . which is likely about the time the Bakers adopted George!! ...actually, I haven't been able to find when she married her second husband - what if she had twins in 1856, and gave away George...
+In fact, one of Philip May's daughters (who was married twice, and gave birth to a daughter near the time of George's birth, in 1856, and a son in 1860) was living in San Augustine at the time of the 1860 census . . . which is likely about the time the Bakers adopted George!! ...actually, I haven't been able to find when she married her second husband - what if she had twins in 1856, and gave away George...
 See what I mean???
 It's easy to come up with scenarios, but these blog posts must be fact, not fiction!
 (Still, I may want to pursue that possibility a little more...)

 So many intertwining strands - it is unlikely that we will ever know all the details; but it has been interesting to share about some of the things I've learned.